Understanding Data Broker Regulations in the U.S.

 • Oregon has a fee schedule of $500 a day, up to a maximum of $10,000 per year

-So in total, Data Brokers that fail to register can expect to face up to $103,000 in fines per year plus additional administrative costs.
+So in total, Data Brokers that fail to register across all 5 states can face well over $170,000 in fines per year, plus additional administrative costs.

 What are the costs of registering?

-The current registration fees come out to a total of $1,400 annually:
+The current registration fees come out to a total of about $10,100 annually:

 How to get in compliance with Data Broker Laws?

-Getting in compliance with all 4 states regulations is unfortunately difficult, as there's no consistency in the registration process across the "regulatory patchwork".
+Getting in compliance with all 5 states' regulations is unfortunately difficult, because there's no consistency in the registration process across the "regulatory patchwork."

-Some states have some special complications and requirements to be in compliance, for example:
+Some states have special complications and requirements, for example:

-• Oregon requires a registered agent in OR to get an entity number from the Secretary of State to register
+• Oregon requires a registered agent in OR and an entity number from the Secretary of State to register.

-By far the easiest way to comply with the Data Broker Laws in the US is with an registration agent such as Superset.
-By registering once with an agency, they can determine which states you need to register in and automate your compliance for you.
+By far the easiest way to comply with the Data Broker Laws in the US is with a registration agent like Superset.
+By registering once with an agency, we can determine which states you need to register in and automate your compliance for you.